 Testosterone is a hormone that is made primarily in a man’s testicles.
 Your brain keeps track of how much testosterone is in your blood and tells your testicles when it’s time to make more.

-Testosterone is responsible for many male physical characteristics like having body and facial hair.
+Testosterone is responsible for many male physical characteristics like body and facial hair.
 It also plays a role in:

 - a man’s sex drive